bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 ## Configure the BigCommerce store

-After you successfully configure for test mode, configure your BigCommerce sandbox store in the store control panel.
+After you successfully configure test mode, configure your BigCommerce sandbox store in the store control panel.

 To configure the store to make subscription charges, complete the following steps: